 Those everyday expressions of contempt or selfishness.
 The unconscious manipulation to get people to do what you want them to do.
 The arrogant show off who can’t look weak or stupid.

-These are all things many empaths were taught in childhood by whoever raised us.
-Even if we are empaths and extremely sensitive to how others are feeling, we aren’t immune to using certain toxic behaviors when we are scared, tired, stressed, or running on autopilot.
+These are all things many empaths learned in childhood by whoever raised us.
+Even if we are empaths and extremely sensitive to how others are feeling, we aren’t immune to using certain toxic behaviors when we’re scared, tired, stressed, or running on autopilot.

 That doesn’t mean you are a narcissist.
-You can work to heal and become conscious of your behaviors that stress brings out and actively choose different responses.
+You can work to heal and become conscious of the behaviors that stress brings out and actively choose different responses.

 Don't Mistake Holding Boundaries for Narcissism